vishvAsa/notes/power/motion/chimney.md

 +++

 ## Parameters
 - Suction power.
 Should suffice to change air 10 times per hour.
 This means 1000 m3/h for 353 sqft space (10ft high ceiling).
-1186 m3/hr for 419 sqft space.
+1186 m3/hr for 419 cuft space.
+50 m3/hr for 1780 cuft.
   - Alternate guide: If kitchen is in separate room, 600 m3/h suffices.
 Else, good to go for 1200 m3/h.
 - Size: 60x60 (2-4 burners), 90cm (3-5 burners)
 - Autoclean: Better suction power and life.